dof-dss/nidirect-drupal/README.md

 These indicate which config_split configuration is active at any given time. *NB: you can only have one active at a time.* The precise setting of these will, of course, vary on each environment that hosts the site to ensure that configuration imports use the correct values.

+> Importing configuration and structure

+When developing it is important to keep the site configuration and structure in sync with the exported config contained under the config/sync directory.
+Every time you work on a new feature you should perform the following 2 steps

+Step 1: Update vendor packages
+* composer install

+Step 2: Update site configuration and structure

+* lando imp : Imports configuration and structure (blocks)
+* lando drush cim - Import configuration changes only
+* lando drush ib - Import custom blocks
+* lando drush im - Import custom menu links

 > Exporting your work

 First, ensure that your active config_split configuration is correct (see above).
 If you have recently changed it, you will need to run `drush cr` to bring Drupal's service container and caches up to date.